BenoitGaston/MiniDisc-Labels-App/README.md

 2. Save this playlist using `.m3u8` format with a name that contains the word 'MiniDisc' (`MiniDisc.m3u8`for instance).
 3. Run the command:

-In terminal navigate to your `audio-libraries-tlk-master` folder and run:
+In terminal navigate to your `MiniDisc-Labels-App-master` folder and run:

 ```
 source .venv/bin/activate